sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

  *tajjayāt lokaḥ.* “tasya. .jayāt" = by gaining steadiness (in saṃyama) (there arises) “samādhi lokah” = (the light of samādhi-insight) which is like the brightness of light, capable of revealing the desired object. “yathā yathā bhavati[^8]'= by

+[^8]: "Available readings have ''viśāradībhavati'' whereas the Vivaraṇakāra has ''sthirpadī bhavati''"

 this light of samādhi-insight, which has the capacity to illuminate objects which are hidden and distant, the yogīs can see the desired object like something held in the palm of the hand.

 तस्य भूमिषु विनियोगः ॥६॥